Notis Sfakianakis: Controversies and opinions

-Most of the criticism he has raised is a result of his highly supportive statements towards the Greek far right, Golden Dawn, which he argues are not fascist.
-More analytically, he said that "everyone must support Golden Dawn because they're about the dawn while everything else is plain darkness" and objected to an elected political party's leader being imprisoned.
+Most of the criticism he has received is a result of his highly supportive statements towards the Greek far right party, Golden Dawn, which he argued are not fascist.
+He specifically said that "You have to support Golden Dawn.
+If nothing else, it includes the dawn.
+The rest have only darkness." and objected to an elected political party's leader being imprisoned.

-These declarations were the main reason for the discontinuance of his on-stage collaboration with Despina Vandi, a result of Vandi being deeply insulted, coming from an immigrant family.
+These statements caused his on-stage collaboration with Despina Vandi to end, a result of Vandi being deeply insulted, coming from an immigrant family.